Skip to content

 This stance is normative for re-frame2 security decisions and applies whenever a security call has a friction cost.
 Four propositions:

 3. Programmer ergonomics matter.
 Friction is a tax with a real cost — devs route around painful gates, sometimes by disabling them, often by working around them.
 A gate that ships disabled because it is friction-heavy provides no security; a gate that is low-friction and enabled by default is worth N theoretically-stricter gates that ship disabled.
-The arbitrary-eval launch-flag-opt-in is friction (you must add a launch flag), but it is one-time, transparent, and a documented opt-in for a qualitatively-different authority class.
-The MCP-named-mutation tools shipping ungated is a friction call — frequent use, low harm per call, fast feedback if something goes wrong. (rf2-czv3p, rf2-zyoj2, rf2-cxx5s)
+Arbitrary-eval ships enabled by default precisely on this principle (a default-OFF eval gate adds no protection separable from the localhost bind and --allow-writes, because eval expresses every write those gates already cover); the --no-eval launch-flag opt-OUT is the one-time, transparent, documented escape for the rare paranoid case.
+The MCP-named-mutation tools shipping ungated is a friction call — frequent use, low harm per call, fast feedback if something goes wrong.

 4. Secure by default but not at the cost of friction.
-The defaults the framework ships matter — :include-sensitive? defaults false, per-attempt HTTP timeout has a sensible default, keyword-interning cap defaults to a sensible cap, arbitrary-eval ships disabled, the optimising-compiler dev-flag defaults false in optimised builds.
+The defaults the framework ships matter — :include-sensitive? defaults false, per-attempt HTTP timeout has a sensible default, keyword-interning cap defaults to a sensible cap, the MCP server defaults to a localhost bind (the load-bearing remote-attack protection given arbitrary-eval defaults ON, opt-out via --no-eval), the optimising-compiler dev-flag defaults false in optimised builds.
 Each default trades a small friction (the conscious opt-out, the bumped cap) for a real-world default-safe posture.
-Where a default is friction-free and default-safe, ship it (the SSR app-db side-channel accumulator for response state — invisible to apps, makes the privacy boundary self-enforcing per rf2-jbcmt).
-Where a default would impose burden without proportionate risk reduction, document and move on (third-party egress in story tooling per rf2-su313, nested package-manager installs per rf2-o0tpo).
+Where a default is friction-free and default-safe, ship it (the SSR app-db side-channel accumulator for response state — invisible to apps, makes the privacy boundary self-enforcing).
+Where a default would impose burden without proportionate risk reduction, document and move on (third-party egress in story tooling, nested package-manager installs).

-This stance was codified across nine policy-review beads in May 2026 (rf2-cktdt, rf2-80grk, rf2-s6k4i, rf2-hpkkx, rf2-hdadz, rf2-su313, rf2-o0tpo, rf2-vwcsq, rf2-21rfv).
+This stance was codified across nine policy-review beads in May 2026.
 Each landed a concrete call against the four propositions; together they established the framework's settled posture, and new security calls are graded against them.

 The stance composes with Principles §Regularity over cleverness and Principles §Public query surfaces.
 Regularity says "one obvious way to do a thing" — there is one wire-elision walker; the canonical privacy marker is :sensitive?; the canonical error vocabulary is :rf.error/*.
 Public query surfaces says "an agent can ask the runtime, without private-API spelunking" — the :dropped-sensitive / :elided-large indicator slots make filter-events programmatically observable rather than implicit.
 Security is the application of the principles to attack surfaces; it does not invent new disciplines.